Build Manager Instructions

 EOF

-Installing the built packges in /cvmfs
+Installing the built packages in /cvmfs

 Now if you have a spack instance in /cvmfs, you can install these new packages into /cvmfs.
 (This assumes you have permissions to use the cvmfshypot@oasiscfs.fnal.gov account to update cvmfs) The most effective way is to * start a cvmfs transaction * recreate the environment from the spack.lock file from your build * use spack install –cache-only to populate it * publish the cvmfs transaction This looks like: